-- (c) The statements, reports, and recommendations of the Policy Committee, the TAC and the Citizens Advisory Committee Municipal Planning and Zoning Commission on the AMATS MTP and the TIP shall be forwarded to the Assembly for consideration in connection with such MTP and TIP. - (9) Provide guidance for the development of an Air Quality Plan and recommend it to the Municipal Assembly for adoption and municipal submittal to the ADEC for incorporation into the State Air Quality Implementation Plan. - (10) Annually review this Agreement, the Air Quality Plan and progress made towards the achievement of National Ambient Air Quality standards throughout the area.
+- review and recommendation shall be scheduled to occur annually during the same time period as consideration of the municipal capital improvement budget. - (c) The statements, reports, and recommendations of the Policy Committee, the TAC and the Community Advisory Committee on the AMATS MTP and the TIP shall be forwarded to the Assembly for consideration in connection with such MTP and TIP. - (9) Provide guidance for the development of an Air Quality Plan and recommend it to the Municipal Assembly for adoption and municipal submittal to the ADEC for incorporation into the State Air Quality Implementation Plan. - (10) Annually review this Agreement, the Air Quality Plan and progress made towards the achievement of National Ambient Air Quality standards throughout the area.